IskXCr/CG-Course-Misc/GAMES-101/Assignment7/readme.md

 #### Theory

-View `Lecture17.md`, Appendix A: Microfacet Models, which provides a brief summary about how it is done in PBR Book.
+View `Lecture17.md`, Appendix A: Microfacet Models, which provides a brief summary about how it is done in PBRT book.

+**Beckmann** and **Trowbridge-Reitz** Distributions are used.

-### Other Materials
+### Fresnel Models

-#### Translucent
+Following tutorials on the website of PBRT book.